 Get a Free Drink

-Free Brewery Tours - New York City is home to several craft breweries, and a couple of them offer free tours (and free samples!) of their facilities.
+New York City is home to several craft breweries, and a couple of them offer free tours of their facilities -- and sometimes even free samples of beer!

 Our post on taking a free brewery tour tells you which breweries offer tours, how to get to them, and what else to do in the area.

 In the early evenings, wine shops all over the city have wine tastings where you can sample usually 4-6 different wines.

 Here are wine shops that have tastings several times a week.